SoullessStone/die-mobiliar/continuous-delivery-with-docker/exercises/05_provenance.md

 The first, and biggest, problem is that we've implicitly used the "latest" tag when building our image.
 The most striking problem with this is that it makes rolling back difficult or impossible, as the previous image had exactly the same name.
-Drone defines a lot of useful environment variables that we could as our tag, which you can see at _http://readme.drone.io/usage/environment-reference/_.
+Drone defines a lot of useful environment variables that we could use as our tag, which you can see at _http://readme.drone.io/usage/environment-reference/_.

 In this case, we'll use the `DRONE_COMMIT_SHA`, another possible candidate is